jurgen-paul/alphacodium/README.md

 **Note**:

-You still need to run the docker from a linux machine!
+Unfortunately the docker still needs to run on a Linux machine!

-The reason is that Mac (especially with Arm chip) is unable to emulate the underlying OS accurately enought to support the Google sandbox.
+The reason is that Mac (especially with Arm processor) is unable to emulate the underlying OS accurately enough to support the Google sandbox.

 * From the root of the code, run: